RAJA-072/Bloomia_Flower_Recognition-ML/README.md

 ## Usage

-To run the application, execute the following command:
+To run the application, execute the following command

 ```bash
 python main.py